Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 Introduction.

 The Olympus OM-D series pioneered the mirrorless segment as we know it today.
 Olympus OM-D cameras like the E-M1 I/II/III and the E-M5 I/II/III were leading the industry with at least 10 years in terms of vision, innovation, functionality, and performance.
-The OM-D series also became the most targeted range of cameras by marketers deploying some of the most aggressive counter-marketing strategies typically found in the Pharmaceutical and Political segments.

 The Olympus OM-D E-M10 MKII with a special handgrip and a 14-150mm MKII lens.

 I bought my first Olympus OM-D camera, the E-M5 with the 12-50mm f3.5-6.3 EZ lens in late 2012.
-My first reaction was it's an exciting concept with a high level of flexibility consisting of high-quality lenses plus add-ons like the handgrip and separate battery grip.
+My first reaction was that it's an exciting concept with a high level of flexibility, consisting of high-quality lenses plus add-ons like the handgrip and separate battery grip.
 The E-M5 with a 12-50mm lens was expensive at $1300 when the E-620 and E-P3 were selling for less than $800 each.

 The E-M10 followed the E-M5 and received rave reviews.
 It quickly became as popular as the E-M5.
 Priced attractively, the E-M10 was very popular at half the price with the new 14-42mm EZ lens.
 It quickly became a first choice for those upgrading from compact or mobile phones.

-The E-M5 was the first OM-D with the new 5-axis in body image stabilization (IBIS).
+The E-M5 was the first OM-D with the new 5-axis in-body image stabilization (IBIS).
 Other models like the Pen E-P3 and the E-M10 came with 3-axis stabilization.
-The E-M5 was also the first M43 camera to introduce shuttershock to the M43 mirrorless segment.
-I recall upgrading from the E-P3, and how frustrating it was to get so many blurred images with my new E-M5.
+The E-M5 was also the first M43 camera to introduce shutter shock to the M43 mirrorless segment.
+I recall upgrading from the E-P3 and how frustrating it was to get so many blurred images with my new E-M5.
 Olympus added a new 0-second Anti-Shock option to fix the problem.

 The Olympus OM-D E-M10 MKI with a 25mm f1.4 Leica lens.